wendy0615/Data_Crawling/README.md

 Two files to crawl data from Glassdoor.

-I can see my progress from one file to the other.
+See the differences from one file to the other.